 College of Applied Science

-Sulaiman AlRajh Colleges are committed to our cultural and value-oriented international standards of medical science and its allied fields of education in the local environment.
+Sulaiman AlRajh University are committed to our cultural and value-oriented international standards of medical science and its allied fields of education in the local environment.
 We therefore look forward to exploit our local and regional available human resources of both students and Faculty with a vivid concept of religious and cultural values.
 We have a clear mission to produce leaders for the future who aspire to solve the diverse social and health issues that confront our people in the Kingdom and a vision to be ranked amongst worlds’ leading institutions providing education and health care.

 Our program of Applied Medical Sciences at SRC is an amalgam of basic sciences and clinical laboratory skills which has been designed by the experts in the field and keeping in view the recent advances in the field to achieve international standards.
 We have hired international faculty to deliver the curriculum each one of whom has previously served in the esteemed institutions around the world.
 Moreover, we have well-equipped laboratories to re-enforce the theoretical knowledge gained by the students.
 The state of the art Library facilities link our students with hundreds of books, journals and relevant websites around the world.
 Similarly, the support facilities, transportation and financial support system make it possible for the students to focus on their learning.
 Together, our college provides an optimally conducive environment for students to excel in pursuit of the educational and professional aspirations.
 We are already in our second year since the inception of the program and look forward to incur the feedback from our students.
 We are committed to excellence in education and professional behaviour while maintaining our cultural heritage.